alemart/encantar-js/docs/getting-started/introduction.md

 No matter if you are a beginner, an expert, or somewhere in-between, set yourself at ease: this step-by-step guide can be followed by you.

 [Get started](concepts.md){ .md-button }

+!!! tip "In a hurry?"

+    This guide is an in-depth introduction to web-based Augmented Reality with encantar.js.
+If you're in a hurry, skip straight to the [Demos](../demos.md) section.